invisibleflame/Future-Frames-Prediction-using-pix2pix/README.md

 # Future-Frames-Prediction-using-pix2pix

-This repository contains implementation of the CVPR - 2017 Paper "Image-to-Image Translation with Conditional Adversarial Networks".
+This repository contains implementation of future frames prediction using a 3D unet GAN taking a sequence of 7 frames and giving an output of the corresponding 7 frames.

-The code is written in Python 3.7 and trained on Intel(R) Xeon(R) CPU @ 2.20GHz with Nvidia Tesla T4 15GB GPU
+The code is written in Python 3.7 using tensorflow, and trained on Intel(R) Xeon(R) CPU @ 2.20GHz with Nvidia Tesla T4 15GB GPU

-Part of Winter of GANs

 ## Generator
-The architecture is of U-Net kind, which takes input as a sketch images of size (256 X 256 X 3) and outputs a coloured image of size (256 X 256 X 3).
-Encoder layer consists of 8 layers which convert images into latent space of size (1 X 1 X 512).
-Decoder contains 7 layer which upsamples the image.
-L1 loss is used to the generator along with the cGan loss
+The architecture is a 3D U-Net with skip connections, in which downsampling layers are made from Conv3D and upsampling from conv3Dtranspose, which takes input a series of 7 images of size (256 X 256 X 3) and outputs a series of 7 images of size (256 X 256 X 3).
+Encoder layers convert images into latent space of size (1 X 1 X 512).
+Decoder layers  upsamples the series of images to original shape.
+L1 loss is used to the generator along with the Gan loss.

 <img src="/results/genmodel.png"/>

 ## Discriminator
-It takes sketch as well as coloured images a input and stack one on another.
-It return the probability that given the sketch, does the coloured image belongs to it or not.
+It takes the series of images given as output by the GAN and the target output series.
+It concatenates the both and then uses Conv3D with batch normalisation to downsample the sequences.
+After that the binary cross entropy is used to find the discriminator loss.

 ## Training
-click here for getting the model weights.
-The model has been trained for 280 epochs, and the checkpoints can be found here if someone wishes to continue the training.

-Link to the code in colab can be found here.
-Make a copy of the colab notebook in your drive and tinker around!!
+Currently the training takes approximately 3300 seconds on the above mentioned device configuration, while using a batch size of 4.

 Link to data used: https://drive.google.com/drive/folders/1kZwg82ANdirnviPJjOKSAXN-GixH7fmN?usp=sharing